 Alfieri Cardiology serves the residents of Newark and Wilmington, Delaware, in addition to many nearby towns.
-Dr. Paul Alfieri and Dr. Anthony Alfieri specialize in the diagnosis and treatment of many different cardiac conditions.
+Dr. Anthony Alfieri specializes in the diagnosis and treatment of many different cardiac conditions.
 Read about them below.

 What Is Arrhythmia?